chrisalexander/blog/_posts/2010-02-12-oauth-wrap-oauth-how-it-should-have-been.md

 ---
 layout: post
+heading: 'OAuth WRAP'
-heading: 'OAuth WRAP - OAuth how it should have been'
+subheading: 'OAuth how it should have been'
 categories: dev
 ---